falko-strenzke/vim-localhistory/README.md

 #### Introduction

+This is a fork of mg979/vim-localhistory with the addition of a feature to always ensure the creation of a new snapshot, irrespective of the recency of the previous snapshot.

 This plugin creates automatic and/or manual backups for your files, in predefined paths.
 Backups are browsed with fzf or built-in `:Explore`.